Xiwim/dailyproplayer/README.md

 # dailyproplayer
-Daily game to discover witch lol player is chosen randomly
+Daily game to discover witch lol player is, chosen randomly each day.